ramchale/godot-multiplayer-input-sharp/README.md

-# MultiplayerInput
+# MultiplayerInputSharp

+Note: This is a C# port of https://github.com/matjlars/godot-multiplayer-input.
+All credit for this solution should go to matjlars (Matt), and any contributors to that repository.
+The code in this version is intentionally kept similar to aid porting of any future updates.

 This Godot addon provides two simple APIs for using normal Input Actions, but spread out across a Keyboard player and up to 8 Joypad players.

 # Simple Usage

 ## Installation
-1. Download the addons/multiplayer_input directory into your project
+1. Download the addons/multiplayer_input_sharp directory into your project
-1. In Project Settings -> Plugins, find the MultiplayerInput addon and click the "Enable" check box.
+1. In Project Settings -> Plugins, find the MultiplayerInputSharp addon and click the "Enable" check box.
 1. Change your code to use the new MultiplayerInput singleton instead of the Input singleton anywhere you want to support multiple devices.

 ## Set up actions